-- By first casualty, this effect means the next casualty to be taken by the opposing player after this ability is played. - If multiple effects have been played that claim the first casualty, the player selecting that casualty can select which applies.
-Once that first casualty has been chosen, any other effects currently in play that require a dude to be selected as the first casualty are ignored. - The required number of casualties are chosen and then each is resolved, so a Sidekick attached to a Pinned Down dude may still be used.
-If the dude is the only casualty, the Sidekick goes when they go. - If there are enough other dudes or Sidekicks to cover all casualties, the dude can be discarded.
+➤ By first casualty, this effect means the next casualty to be taken by the opposing player after this ability is played.

+- If multiple effects have been played that claim the first casualty, the player selecting that casualty can select which applies.
+Once that first casualty has been chosen, any other effects currently in play that require a dude to be selected as the first casualty are ignored. - ➤ The required number of casualties are chosen and then each is resolved, so a Sidekick attached to a Pinned Down dude may still be used.
+If the dude is the only casualty, the Sidekick goes when they go. - ➤ If there are enough other dudes or Sidekicks to cover all casualties, the dude can be discarded. - ➤ If the affected dude leaves the shootout before the Take Yer Lumps step, Pinned Down's effect is prevented since the dude can no longer be chosen as a casualty.